mastodon/documentation/content/en/spec/activitypub.md

 : Transformed into a boost on a status

 Update
 : Refresh vote count on polls.
-As of Mastodon 3.5.0: edit statuses.
+As of Mastodon 3.5.0: edit statuses when the `updated` timestamp is present.

 Undo
 : Undo a previous Like or Announce.